Vinyl records may feel like ancient technology to some.

 Step 1.
 The Music is Recorded

-The very first step in the process is simply recording the music that will be made into the vinyl record.
+The very first step in the process is recording and mixing the music that will be made into the vinyl record.

-The music is then mixed and mastered by professional audio engineers, especially with vinyl records in mind.
+The music is then mixed by professional audio engineers, especially with the final production to vinyl records in mind.

 Step 2.
 The Music is Engraved into a Lacquer “Mother Disc”